jared-jewitt/backend-booster-apollo-graphql-postgresql/README.md

 ## Commands

-> Note: To use these commands with Docker, run them as such: `docker exec client npm run ...` (make sure the container
+> Note: To use these commands with Docker, run them as such: `docker exec server npm run ...` (make sure the container
 > is already running).

 | Command               | Description                                                        |